The Snap General Election proposed by Theresa May is well underway – but which political party is best for small businesses?

 National living wage

-Labour have attempted to regain ownership of their old policy by pledging an increase in the minimum wage to £10.
-This was originally announced days before Theresa May set the ball rolling for the Snap Election, and was intended to be introduced in 2020.
+Labour has attempted to regain ownership of their old policy by pledging an increase in the minimum wage to £10.
+This was announced days before Theresa May called the Snap Election, and was intended to be introduced in 2020.

 The Conservatives have been active in cutting corporation tax, but have been urged to rule out another cut after the election.
 Philip Hammond has suggested he will cut corporation tax to 17% – a slight change on the original aim to cut it to 15%.

-Labour, on the other hand, say they will roll back the corporation tax cuts and use additional income to lift the wage cap on NHS workers.
+Labour, however, say they’ll rollback corporation tax cuts and use additional income to lift the wage cap on NHS workers.
 The Lib Dems have talked about a fairer corporate tax code which would see multinationals pay their fair share.